art3misxmoon/art3mis.pm/content/_index.md

-i'm art3mis<span class="super">1</span>, a bay area high schooler and computer programmer. i'm still sort of new to software design and haven't donemany personal programming projects, but i'm having fun learning how to make better code and create cool designs! i'm korean, indian, and japanese american and speak english and spanish. i got my start with an intro to c++ class and am now working as part of the
+i'm art3mis<span class="super">1</span>, a bay area high schooler and computer programmer. i'm still sort of new to software design and haven't done many personal programming projects, but i'm having fun learning how to make better code and create cool designs! i'm korean, indian, and japanese american and speak english and spanish. i got my start with an intro to c++ class and am now working as part of the